sajidbuet/sajidbuet.github.io/content/publication/j-022/index.md

 ---
-title: Polarization insensitive electrically reconfigurable meta-lens for the 2 textmum wavelength
+title: Polarization insensitive electrically reconfigurable meta-lens for the 2 μm wavelength
 authors:
 - Md.
 Asif Hossain Bhuiyan
 - Purbayan Das
 - Sajid Muhaimin Choudhury
 date: '2024-12-01'
-publishDate: '2025-03-23T18:02:57.801982Z'
+publishDate: '2025-03-25T20:08:15.834636Z'
 publication_types:
 - article-journal
 publication: '*Opt.
 Mater.
 Express*'
 doi: 10.1364/OME.540435
-abstract: The conventional fiber communication band of 1.55 textmum is reaching its limit attributable to the escalation in bandwidth requirements for high-speed and bulk data transmission.
-Researchers are exploring a 2 textmum waveband for its higher capacity and low attenuation as a solution for the next generation communication technologies.
+abstract: The conventional fiber communication band of 1.55 μm is reaching its limit attributable to the escalation in bandwidth requirements for high-speed and bulk data transmission.
+Researchers are exploring a 2 μm waveband for its higher capacity and low attenuation as a solution for the next generation communication technologies.
   Accordingly, here we report an optically engineered metasurface for this waveband for fiber coupling or lensing.
 The structure is polarization-insensitive and dynamically tunable between its reflective (OFF) and transmissive (ON) modes.
 For tunability, we incorporate a novel phase change material In3SbTe2 (IST) for its faster, non-volatile, and reversible metallic-to-insulator phase transition.
 The integration of indium tin oxide (ITO) as a micro-heater to electrically modulate the light by altering the phase of IST provides the device with additional functionality for point-of-care applications.
 Using the finite-difference-time-domain (FDTD) technique, we have achieved a modulation depth of 90%.
 The focusing efficiency is as high as 76% and the ON-OFF switching ratio of the optimized lens is 26 dB.
-The multilayer insertion of thin IST ensures uniform phase transition with switching energy as low as 232.98 nJ/textmum2.
-Thus, with remarkable performance at 2 textmum and dynamic multifunctionality, our proposed device will revolutionize the upcoming telecommunication technologies and beyond.
+The multilayer insertion of thin IST ensures uniform phase transition with switching energy as low as 232.98 nJ/μm^2.
+Thus, with remarkable performance at 2 μm and dynamic multifunctionality, our proposed device will revolutionize the upcoming telecommunication technologies and beyond.
 tags:
 - Beam splitters; Effective refractive index; Fiber optic communications; Laser sources
 links: